llvm-git-migration/llvm-project/llvm/docs/MemoryModelRelaxationAnnotations.rst

 * If either A or B has no tags with prefix P, no tags with prefix P are added to U.
-* If both A and B have at least one tag with prefix P, only the tags common to A and B are added to U.
+* If both A and B have at least one tag with prefix P, all tags with prefix P from both sets are added to U.

+Passes should avoid aggressively combining MMRAs, as this can result in significant losses of information.
+While this cannot affect correctness, it may affect performance.

+As a general rule of thumb, common passes such as SimplifyCFG that aggressively combine/reorder operations should only combine instructions that have identical sets of tags.
+Passes that combine less frequently, or that are well aware of the cost of combining the MMRAs can use the prefix-wise union described above.

 Examples: